PyQubit/Innoverse-2025/README.md

 Fix: Wait and retry, or switch to another model

 # FFmpeg Errors
-"ffmpeg.exe not found" → FFmpeg not installed or not added to PATH
+"ffmpeg.exe not found" → FFmpeg not installed or not in PATH
 Fix: Extract 'ffmpeg.rar' and add the 'bin' folder to your system PATH
 ```